 For example, think about a poster encouraging people to donate to help preserve whales.
 The posters usually provide information about how beautiful or smart whales are, but rarely discuss how the whales’ roles in an ecosystem can help preserve other plants and animals.

 A study published in Science is a reminder that extinction is actually very complication.
 Extinction of one species can cause a domino effect of extinction in its ecosystem.
 Scientists call this process coextinction.

 For example, take hummingbird flower mites.
-If hummingbirds went extinct, the mites would go extinct too because they would have no way of getting from flower to flower.
-The same goes if the flowers on which these mites depend for nectar and pollen go extinct.
+If hummingbirds went extinct, the mites could go extinct too because they would have no way of getting from flower to flower.
+Then the flowers, because they depend on the hummingbirds and mites to spread pollen, also go extinct.

 The army ant, for example, is host to over one hundred affiliate organisms, ranging from beetles and mites to ant birds.
 These kinds of species are keystone species in an evolutionary sense, and so are extremely important from a conservation standpoint.